Dismiss Modal

 The types of biopsies used to diagnose Hodgkin lymphoma include:

 • Fine needle aspiration (FNA) or core needle biopsy.
-The healthcare provider uses a very thin, hollow needle to do an FNA.
-For a core needle biopsy, the healthcare provider uses a slightly bigger needle.
+The doctor uses a very thin, hollow needle to do an FNA.
+For a core needle biopsy, the doctor uses a slightly bigger needle.
 The tip of the needle is put into the lymph node or tumor.
 Then a syringe is used to pull a small sample of tissue into the needle.
-For tumors deeper in the body, the provider may use an ultrasound or CT scan to help guide the needle into the right place.
+For tumors deeper in the body, the doctor may use an ultrasound or CT scan to help guide the needle into the right place.
 A needle biopsy may not take out enough tissue for the pathologist to find cancer cells.
 Or the sample may be too small to tell the exact type of lymphoma.
-Because of this, most providers don’t use a needle biopsy to diagnose Hodgkin lymphoma.
+Because of this, most doctors don’t use a needle biopsy to diagnose Hodgkin lymphoma.

 Getting your test results

 It usually takes several days for the results of your biopsy to come back.
-When your healthcare provider has the results, they will contact you.
+When your doctor has the results, they will contact you.
 Ask how long it will take and how you can expect to find out your biopsy results.
-Will it be a phone call or do you need to make an appointment?
+Can you contact them for the results, or will you need to make an appointment?

-If Hodgkin lymphoma is found, your provider will talk with you about other tests that might be needed.
+If Hodgkin lymphoma is found, your doctor will talk with you about other tests that might be needed.
 Make sure you understand the results and what your next steps should be.

 Featured in